Jolie Glaser

 Jolie’s Story

-Post graduation, Jolie worked in Burundi as an agronomist and a food security program manager with Village Health Works.
-After returning to the States, she worked as an education consultant for The Bridgespan Group.
+After graduating, Jolie worked in Burundi as an agronomist and a food security program manager with Village Health Works.
+After returning to the United States, she worked as an education consultant for The Bridgespan Group.
+She earned her science teaching credential from Mills College in Oakland in 2014.